guaguanco127/br.utility.gain-1.0/Ableton Max For Live/README.md

 -72 dB is converted to negative infinity dB.
 Currently works in any sample rate or bit depth.

+Ableton Live already comes with an audio effect called Utility that contains this exact feature.
+The reason to use br.utility.gain.1.0 is so that you can learn the basics of how Max/MSP works within the Ableton environment.

 There are two different versions:

 The first one, br.utility.gain.1.0.amxd, is a device build using gen~.